Article I. Name

 Article VI.
 Executive Committee

 Sec.
 1. Composition – The Executive Committee shall consist of the chair, the secretary, and the immediate past chair, all of whom shall serve a two-year term.
-At least one member of the Executive Committee must be a member in good standing of the APA, in order to apply for renewal of status as an affiliated group.
+At least one member of the Executive Committee must be a member in good standing of the SCS, in order to apply for renewal of status as an affiliated group.

 Sec.
 2. Powers and Duties – The Executive Committee shall conduct the business of the Forum during the period between annual meetings.
 At each annual meeting the chairperson shall report on the work of the Executive Committee, at which time that work shall be subject to review and discussion by the membership of the Forum.

 Sec.
-3. Meetings – Annual meetings of the Executive Committee shall be held at the time and place of the annual meeting of the APA.
+3. Meetings – Annual meetings of the Executive Committee shall be held at the time of the annual meeting of the SCS.
 Special meetings may be called at the discretion of the chairperson or at the request of the two other Executive Committee members.
 Only members of the Executive Committee may vote at Executive Committee meetings, although all Executive Committee meetings shall be open to all members of the Forum.

 Sec.
 4. Quorum – A majority of its members constitutes a quorum at any meeting of the Executive Committee.